MarkWillems/onefinity-docker/README.md

 # Onefinity Docker
 This is a straightforward Docker setup designed to run Onefinity nodes.
 Its goal is to simplify the process of getting started with running a Onefinity node.
-Please note that this setup is neither foolproof nor intended for production use.
+Please note that this setup is neither foolproof nor intended for production use and it may abstract too much, it can still serve as a useful kickstart.

 The current installation document, which this is based on, can be found here: https://docs.google.com/document/d/1EIxRkIH6nY3BhbjvKqXxQe2B7ho9eb2_dYXR1gpGtz4/edit?tab=t.0
 # How to use